The Salvation Army - King County Programs

 The Salvation Army serves over 200,000 congregate meals annually to all members of the community who are in need, including working poor families, low-income seniors, and the homeless.
 Additionally, The Salvation Army distributes nearly 32,000 bags of groceries through its largest food bank in Renton, smaller food banks at the White Center and Pike Street locations in Seattle, and a food pantry at the Eastside Corps in Bellevue.

-At Catherine Booth House in Seattle, The Salvation Army provides a refuge for victims of domestic violence and their children.
-At this confidential emergency shelter, victims of domestic violence have a safe place to stay and can meet with advocates who will help them create a plan to stay safe and teach them how to access community services.
-At Hickman House, domestic violence victims and their children can stay in a transitional housing program for up to two years while they adjust to their new lives and find permanent housing.
+At Catherine Booth House in Seattle, The Salvation Army provides a refuge for survivors of domestic violence and their children.
+At this confidential emergency shelter, survivors of domestic violence have a safe place to stay and can meet with advocates who will help them create a plan to stay safe and teach them how to access community services.
+At Hickman House, domestic violence survivors and their children can stay in a long-term transitional housing program while they adjust to their new lives and find permanent housing.
 In 2014, TSA served 929 clients through our domestic violence programs.

 Recent Successes and Current Challenges

 Cathy has struggled with addiction for much of her life, often struggling to meet her responsibilities as a mother and role model.
 A year ago, she came to The Salvation Army for assistance.
 Through our various programs, we supported her on the path to sobriety and self-sufficiency.
 This December, we were also able to provide her beautiful daughters with Christmas gifts.
 Thanks to our donors’ generosity, Cathy celebrated Christmas with her daughters this year – sober and full of joy.